+Stock options (continued)

-There were no options granted in the year ended December 31, 2020 (2019: 1,200,000).
-Share based compensation for the year ended December 31, 2020 of \$812 (2019: \$75,332) has been charged to share based compensation expense with a corresponding amount being recorded in the equity settled share-based payments reserve.
+Share based compensation for the year ended December 31, 2021 of \$198,100 (2020: \$812) has been charged to share based compensation expense with a corresponding amount being recorded in the equity settled share-based payments reserve.

-The following weighted average assumptions were used for the Black-Scholes option pricing model valuation of options granted during the years ended December 31, 2020 and 2019.
+The following weighted average assumptions were used for the Black-Scholes option pricing model valuation of options issued during the year ended December 31, 2021.
+No options were issued in 2020.

-2020 2019

-Share Price - \$0.10
+2021

+Share price \$0.085

-Risk-free interest rate - 1.40%
+Risk-free interest rate 1.25%

-Expected dividend yield - 0.00%
+Expected dividend yield 0.00%

-Expected stock volatility - 77%
+Expected stock volatility 126%

-Expected option life in years - 5.0 years
+Expected life in years 5.0 years

-15. SUPPLEMENTAL DISCLOSURE WITH RESPECT TO CASH FLOWS
+14. SUPPLEMENTAL DISCLOSURE WITH RESPECT TO CASH FLOWS